berkimbayev/kinnow/README.md

 Any contributions to this project are highly appreciated! (all contributors wll appear in this section)

 #
-### License
-This project is distributed under a [Creative Commons](https://creativecommons.org/share-your-work/public-domain/) license.
+**License.** This project is distributed under a [Creative Commons](https://creativecommons.org/share-your-work/public-domain/) license.
 <p><img src="https://i.creativecommons.org/p/zero/1.0/88x31.png" alt="License" width="100px"></p>

 #